-Private candidates must liaise with the school or college which made entries on their behalf in respect of an application for special consideration.
+Private candidates must liaise with the school or college which made entries on their behalf regarding an application for special consideration.

 6.2 After the publication of results, late applications will only be accepted in the most exceptional circumstances and must be submitted before the deadline for reviews of results for the respective examination series.